FelixBoegge/coding-assessment/README.md

 ## Description
 The application reads data on trades from a .csv-file.
-The file contains one trade each line and attributes like:
+The file contains one trade each line with attributes:
 - date+time
 - company ticker
 - price